National BC Study II

 First of all, vaginal births in birth centers simply cost less.
 In 2011, the average Medicare/Medicaid facility services reimbursement for an uncomplicated vaginal birth in a hospital was $3,998, compared with $1,907 in birth centers.
 This factor alone saved $27.2 million in the National Birth Study II.
 Even if birth center reimbursements were adjusted to make payments fairer and more in line with hospital births, a decreased use of interventions would still translate into a significant cost-savings for insurance companies.

 Right now, childbirth is the number one cause of hospitalization in the U.S.—accounting for one-fourth of all hospital discharges.[24]
-But only 0.3% of American women give birth in birth centers.[5]
+But only 0.3% of American childbearing people give birth in birth centers.[5]
 If even a small portion of hospital births were shifted towards birth centers, our nation would see a significant cost-savings, and more families would be receiving first-rate birth center care.

 What is the bottom line for families?

 Expecting families who choose the birth center setting in the U.S. can expect high-quality, family-centered care with a Cesarean rate of approximately 6%.
-Less than 2% of women who choose the birth center setting will require an urgent transfer for either mother or newborn.
+Less than 2% of clients who choose the birth center setting will require an urgent transfer for either mother or newborn.
 The stillbirth and newborn death rates are comparable to rates seen in other low-risk populations.
-The information provided by the new National Birth Center Study II will help women and families make evidence-based, informed decisions about their babies’ births.
+The information provided by the new National Birth Center Study II will help childbearing people and families make evidence-based, informed decisions about their babies’ births.

 What is the bottom line for physicians and hospitals?